Textualize/rich/docs/source/syntax.rst

 Background color
 ----------------

 You can override the background color from the theme by supplying a ``background_color`` argument to the constructor.
-This should be a string in the same format a style definition accepts, .e.g "red", "#ff0000", "rgb(255,0,0)" etc. You may also set the special value "default" which will use the default background color set in the terminal.
+This should be a string in the same format a style definition accepts, e.g. "red", "#ff0000", "rgb(255,0,0)" etc. You may also set the special value "default" which will use the default background color set in the terminal.

 Syntax CLI